Complete Robust Hybrid Systems Reachability

 \subsection{Induction Order}

-Transfinite induction requires an order on formulas to sequence the induction steps.
-This order is defined carefully to reduce all formulas to simpler ones in a way that is compatible with the proof calculus.
-Every formula and every program of \dL is assigned an \emph{ordinal rank} \(\rankof{\cdot}\) by structural induction.
-The relations \(\provrelhalf\) and \(\provrel\) are defined
+The transfinite induction is based on an order on all \dL formulas, which is used to sequence the induction steps.
+This order makes it possible to reduce all formulas to simpler ones in a way that is compatible with the proof calculus.
+To define the order, every formula and every program of \dL is assigned an \emph{ordinal rank} \(\rankof{\cdot}\) by structural induction and the relations \(\provrelhalf\) and \(\provrel\) are defined by

-The formal definition of the rank is given in \Cref{sec:rank} and the properties of the order that make the inductive proof possible are summarized in \Cref{prop:orderprop}.
+The full formal definition of the rank is in \citelongversion{sec:rank}.
+The important properties of the order for the inductive proof are summarized in \Cref{prop:orderprop}.